mongodb-partners/AWS_CodeWhisperer/README.md

 @router.get("/tags", response_description="Get the total of posts of each tag") def post_totals_per_tag(request: Request):
     """
-    Get the total of posts of each tag using MongoDB facets
+    Get the total of posts of each tag using MongoDB
     """
     █
 ```